Gustavo31519/Gustavo31519/README.md

 # Hi there! 👋 I'm Gustavo Lacerda 🎸

 ## About Me
-I'm a successful backend programmer who spends a lot of time crafting code.
+I'm a backend programmer who spends a lot of time crafting code.
 My actually focus is on Python and data structures.

 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=gustavolace&layout=compact)